cwbennie/comms_code_demo23/README.md

-# Linear Regression in Python: A Case Study
+# Linear Regression in Python

 ## Overview